 His work has been published in books, magazines and he has received environmental awards for his writings on fisheries.
 He has researched his family history, collected sea songs and stories of New England from out of print books, newspaper articles, and ship logs.
 In 2002 he came out with a CD, a collection of songs: Sea Songs of Martha’s Vineyard.
 The CD was reissued in 2004.
 In 2005 he came out with a second CD called Martha’s Vineyard Folksongs.
 A third CD is a collection of children’s songs, called a Child’s Island.
 His fourth CD, a collection of original and familiar folk and cover songs is called With the Fishes and was released in 2019

 In March and April of 2004 Mr. Lovewell went to Hawaii and Alaska and other parts of Massachusetts to share his stories and songs at museums, elementary schools, high schools and colleges; under a federally funded education grant The Education through Cultural and Historical Organizations (known informally as ECHO).
 In that four week trip he represented the New Bedford Whaling Museum and joined storytellers from the Bishop Museum in Hawaii, Peabody Essex Museum in Salem, Alaska Native Heritage Center in Anchorage and The Iñupiat Heritage Center in Barrow, Alaska.
 Together, they retold the stories of their whaling heritage and performed for hundreds of young people.

 Mr. Lovewell will be soon on his way to Astoria, Oregon to perform at the annual FisherPoets Gathering in late February.
-This will be his fifth year appearing on stage sharing song, story and poetry.
+This will be his seventh year appearing on stage sharing song, story and poetry.
 Last year, because of Covid-19 restrictions, the poetry festival was held virtually.
 Mr. Lovewell was the opening performer for the three-day online program.